doomspec/Mizore-dev/README.md

 Zi-Jian Zhang, Jia-Qi Hu and Yi Liu from Southern University of Science and Technology (SUSTech, Shenzhen, China)

 ## The meaning of Mizore
-Mizore is a Japanese word means sleet in English.
-Sleet contains both water and ice.
-Water is like parameter which can be adjusted continuously and ice is like blocks.
+霙 is a east-asian word reads *mizore* in Japanese and *ying* in Chinese.
+Mizore means sleet in English.
+The parameters in the circuit is like water because they can be adjusted continuously and the blocks in the circuit is like ice because they have fixed shape.
+In adaptive circuit construction, the blocks and parameters in the circuit are both optimized.
+Therefore, it is like sleet which contains both water and ice.